egreenberg7/shabbatonhackathon/src/Schedule.md

 ## Motzei Shabbat

 **7:00 PM: Start of the Hackathon**
-Topics are announced at Hillel, but feel free to familiarize yourself with the [Sefaria API](https://developers.sefaria.org/reference/getting-started) to get a head start!
+Project categories are announced at Hillel, but feel free to familiarize yourself with the [Sefaria API](https://developers.sefaria.org/reference/getting-started) to get a head start!

 **9:00 PM: Melavah Malkah**
 Pizza dinner and snacks.